Sign Language Translator

 Model Training & Accuracy

-Initial attempts using neural networks for hand gesture recognition resulted in poor accuracy and long training times.
-The model struggled to generalize across different lighting conditions and hand positions.
-Solved by switching from a traditional neural network to a decision tree-based model (Random Forest), which provided better accuracy with significantly less training time and computational resources.
+Initial attempts using neural networks resulted in poor accuracy and long training times.
+Solved by switching to a Random Forest model, which provided better accuracy with significantly less training time and computational resources.

 Text-to-Speech Implementation

-The initial text-to-speech implementation using native libraries was unreliable and had poor voice quality across different operating systems.
-Audio output was inconsistent and often failed to work.
-Resolved by implementing Google Text-to-Speech (gTTS), which provides consistent, high-quality voice output and works reliably across all platforms.
+Native TTS libraries were unreliable across operating systems.
+Resolved by implementing Google Text-to-Speech (gTTS), which provides consistent, high-quality voice output on all platforms.

 Real-Time Video Processing Latency

-Hand gesture detection experienced significant lag during real-time video capture, making the system impractical for continuous translation.
-The frame processing rate was too slow for smooth user experience.
-Fixed by implementing frame skipping techniques and optimizing the image preprocessing pipeline, reducing resolution only where necessary while maintaining detection accuracy.
-This reduced latency from ~500ms to under 100ms per prediction.
+Hand gesture detection had significant lag during real-time video capture.
+Fixed by implementing frame skipping and optimizing the image preprocessing pipeline, reducing latency from ~500ms to under 100ms per prediction.

 Technologies Used